postsharp/Metalama.Documentation/content/conceptual/configuration/creating-logs.md

 If you report a Metalama bug, you may be asked to send Metalama log files.
 These instructions teach you how to produce them.

 ## Step 1.
-Install the metalama tool
+Install the Metalama CLI tool

 Install the `metalama` .NET tool as described in <xref:dotnet-tool>.